 Social Profiles are the Easiest SERP Control

-Associating social media profiles with a brands entity is one of the easiest jobs an SEO has.
+Associating social media accounts with a brands entity is one of the easiest jobs an SEO has.

-If you look at my own SERP, you’ll note that the raw authority of my social profiles outweighs any interview, podcast, or guest posts on much lower authority domains than my own –
+If you look at my own SERP, you’ll note that the raw authority of my social media presence outweighs any interview, podcast, or guest posts on much lower authority domains than my own –

 Even though most of these profiles don’t have any readable content for Google to understand they’re linked to my brand, the brand association and root authority of the domains is high enough to rank them above pieces with 1,000+ words of content.